 If you need to go back to Potsdam and do not want to cycle, catch the S-Bahn, the commuter train, at the station Babelsberg.
 From here, of course, you can also go to Berlin.

-Although Potsdam has barely 175,000 inhabitants, it is still the most densely populated city as well as the capital of the federal country Brandenburg.
+Although Potsdam has barely 175,000 inhabitants, it is still the most densely populated city as well as the capital of the federal state Brandenburg.
 However, located about 40 kilometers South-West of Berlin, it can be easily reached by regional or urban train in more or less half an hour.

-For instance from the station Berlin, you can go to Potsdam either by regional train (train numbers starting RE…) or by commuter train (train numbers starting S…) e. g. from Bahnhof Zoo or Friedrichstraße.
-Potsdam is in zone C of the train system, so a single ticket costs 3,40 €uro, a day ticket, that you can use within one day as often as you like, costs only 7,70 €uro (and you can take up to three kids under 15 years of age with you).
+For instance, from the station Berlin, you can go to Potsdam either by regional train (train numbers starting RE…) or by commuter train (train numbers starting S…) e. g. from Bahnhof Zoo or Friedrichstraße.
+Potsdam is in zone C of the train system, so a single ticket costs 3,40 €uro, a day ticket, which you can use within one day as often as you like, costs only 7,70 €uro (and you can take up to three kids under 15 years of age with you).

 If you are travelling with others, evidently, a group ticket will be your best choice.
 For 20,80 €uro, up to five people can travel an entire day.